 Germ Cell Tumors (GCTs)

 GCTs are the most common of all testicular tumors.
 The nomenclature follows origin from totipotent germ cells.
 They account for about 95% of all testicular malignancies and are classified into seminomatous and non-seminomatous types with about 60% being of mixed type.
+Literature suggests that the only known risk factor for the germ cell tumors (GCTs) is Klinefelter syndrome (47XXY), which is associated with mediastinal nonseminomatous germ cell tumors.
+This is commonly characterized by their location on the midline plane of the human body and thus may appear anywhere from the pineal gland to the coccyx.

 With equivocal evidence for genetic factors; there is about 2–3% incidence of bilateral tumors.